-VIENNA, VA, AUGUST 31, 2022 – Aspirin-Exacerbated Respiratory Disease (AERD) is becoming more recognized as a chronic medical condition.
+FAIRFAX, VA, SEPT.
+12, 2023 – Aspirin-Exacerbated Respiratory Disease (AERD) is becoming more recognized as a chronic medical condition.
 Patient advocacy organizations continue to lead efforts to raise awareness of the disease.

-Diagnosing AERD is especially important as we live through the COVID-19 pandemic.
 Some AERD symptoms, including loss of sense of smell, are also symptoms of COVID-19.
-Patients should talk with their doctor when symptoms arise and consider getting tested regularly for COVID-19.
+Talk with your doctor when symptoms flare.
+Consider getting tested for COVID-19.

 What is AERD?

-AERD involves asthma, nasal polyps and a sensitivity to aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs).
-It affects approximately 1.2 million to 1.6 million people in the United States.
-Also known as Samter’s Triad, AERD often develops in adulthood, usually between the ages of 20 and 50.
+AERD affects approximately 1.2 million to 1.6 million people in the United States.
+It is also known as Samter’s Triad.
+AERD often develops in adulthood, usually between the ages of 20 and 50.
 Symptoms sometimes do not respond to conventional treatments.